benhj/jasl/README.md

 }
 </pre>

-Finally a list element iterator:
+Finally a list or array element iterator:

 <pre>
+// list example
 list [this is a list] -> mylist;
 for element in mylist {
+    prn element;
+}

+// array example
+array:real(10) -> myarray;
+for element in myarray {
     prn element;
 }
 </pre>

 If-else
 -------